 Ai Weiwei has made the refugee crisis a major theme in his works, dedicating a great deal of resources to documenting the biggest migration trend in Europe since the end of World War II.

-one of the main points of entry into the EU for many migrants, where he said he would produce several projects with refugee-related themes.
+He set up a studio on the island of Lesbos, one of the main points of entry into the EU for many migrants, where he said he would produce several projects with refugee-related themes.

 Ai said he expected to visit Lesbos several times this year, while several of his students will be working at the studio, creating a documentary film on the refugee crisis and working on a memorial dedicated to refugees, among other projects.